pchmn/RxSocialAuth/README.md

 * `requestProfile()` : Request the profile (mandatory to get the profile picture)
 * `requestIdToken(String clientId)` : Request an id token for authenticated users (mandatory to get the profile picture)
 * `disableAutoSignIn()` : Clear the account previously selected by the user, so the user will have to pick an account
-* `enableSmartLock(boolean enable)` : Enable or disable smart lock password.
-If enabled, it will save automatically the credential in Smart Lock For Password
+* `enableSmartLock(boolean enable)` : Enable or disable Smart Lock For Passwords.
+If enabled, it will save automatically the credential in Smart Lock For Passwords

 #### Sign in and silent sign in
 With `signIn()` and `silentSignIn(Credential credential)` methods, the observer receive a `RxAccount` object in case of success.